Meniscal Tear of the Knee

 Acute tears result from any activity that forcefully twists or rotates the knee.
 Athletes who play high-demand, stop-and-go pivot sports are most vulnerable.
 Contact athletes, such as football players, may have added risk.
 Meniscus tears are extremely common in young women athletes, and often occur together with injuries to the anterior cruciate ligament (ACL).

 In older adults, the cause is usually degenerative changes in the knee.
 Cartilage weakens and wears thin over time.
-Aged, worn tissue is more prone to tears.
+This aged and worn tissue is more prone to tearing.

 What are the symptoms of a meniscal tear?